Researchers say people who skip breakfast have a slightly higher risk of cardiovascular disease.

 “People who eat breakfast have healthier body weights.
 And now there’s growing evidence of the importance of breakfast to heart health.”

-According to the American Heart Association (AHA), people who skip breakfast are more likely to have diabetes, heart disease, and high cholesterol.
-They’re more likely to be overweight or obese, use tobacco, not exercise regularly, not get the amount of recommended nutrients they need, and eat more calories and added sugars the remainder of the day.
+They’re also more likely to be overweight or obese, use tobacco, not exercise regularly, not get the amount of recommended nutrients they need, and eat more calories and added sugars the remainder of the day.

 “Overall, not eating breakfast is a marker for being unhealthy and having an unhealthy lifestyle,” Penny Kris-Etherton, PhD, RDN, LDN, a professor of nutrition at Penn State University and chair of the AHA’s Council on Lifestyle, told Healthline.